ALBERTUS MAGNUS'

 "The Box of Gateways"

-Original box design and written research by Steelgohst
+Box art and written research by Steelgohst

-The "Box of Gateways" has defied all attempts to pin it to a historical date - it is white gold inlaid onto a black stained oak base and unusual in that it has no runes or text or other markings on its faces, just pure geomectric design.
+The "Box of Gateways" has defied all attempts to pin it to a historical date - it is white gold inlaid onto a black stained oak base and unusual in that it has no runes or text or other markings on its faces, just pure geometric design.

-Many suggestions have been made about the reasons behind the unprecedented number of "gateway" designs and the possible arcane implications behind the fourteen : six ratio of gateways to faces - it has even been rumoured that the box is not a LeMarchand, but a previously undocumented box by Albertus Magnus, and the direct inspiration behind the designs of the boxes of LeMarchand.
+Many suggestions have been made about the reasons behind the unprecedented number of "gateway" designs and the possible arcane implications behind the fourteen : six ratio of gateways to faces - it has even been rumored that the box is not a LeMarchand, but a previously undocumented box by Albertus Magnus, and the direct inspiration behind the designs of the boxes of LeMarchand.

-All that is known as fact is that the box was found in 1998 in a house in the centre of England when new home owners cleaned out their loft.
-It was later sold on a well known internet auction site (as a post 1900 paperweight) where it raised a total of £78 (GBP)... the box of Gateways was then subsequently re-sold via private Auction in Paris for a little under three quarters of a million dollars to an anonymous American buyer.
+All that is known as fact is that the box was found in 1998 in a house in the center of England when new home owners cleaned out their loft.
+It was later sold on a well known Internet auction site (as a post 1900 paperweight) where it raised a total of £78 (GBP)... the box of Gateways was then subsequently re-sold via private Auction in Paris for a little under three quarters of a million dollars to an anonymous American buyer.

-Some three years later in late 2003 the american owner of the box dissapeared and his estates were auctioned (including the box) in order to pay off his huge debts, most of which seem to have accrued in the final two years of his life.
+Some three years later in late 2003 the American owner of the box dissapeared and his estates were auctioned (including the box) in order to pay off his huge debts, most of which seem to have accrued in the final two years of his life.
 The current whereabouts of the box are unknown.

 Editor's Addendum: